mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

         box_geometry = np.array([90, 90, 90])
         self.box_size = np.array(box_size.tolist()+box_geometry.tolist())

-.. container:: justify

 By symmetry, the box is centered in 0 for all axes.
 A *box_size* is also defined.
 It follows the  MDAnalysis conventions; Lx, Ly, Lz, 90, 90, 90, where the last three numbers are angles in degrees that are usually used to define triclinic (non-orthogonal) boxes, which is not a possibility of the current code.

 Populate the box
 ----------------

-.. container:: justify

 Here, a number of atoms are placed within the simulation box.
 If initial positions were not provided (i.e. *initial_positions = None*), atoms are placed randomly within the box.
 If initial positions were provided as an array, they are used instead.
 Note that in that case, the array number be of size 'number of atoms' x ''number of dimensions.

 .. code-block:: python